This document was produced jointly with the UNO Strategic Technology Planning and

 approvals for all categories of cost sharing revenues.
 Cost sharing can take the form

-a statement as to the value they attach to this contribution.
+as to the value they attach to this contribution.

 Cost sharing (or matching funds) is usually expressed as a combination of direct costs

 and indirect costs.
 Any institutional contribution in the direct costs column, would

 also have indirects calculated on that portion.
 The indirects calculated on the institutional

 match are considered In-Kind Cost Sharing.
 The combination of the (Institutional Direct

 Costs) + (Institutional Indirect Costs) constitute UNO's total cost sharing or matching